cloudshiftstrategies/tropoform/README.md

-# tropoform
+# Tropoform

-tropoform is a tool that provides a [terraform](terraform.io) like interfaces for AWS Cloud Formation stacks created by [troposphere](https://github.com/cloudtools/troposphere)
+tropoform is a tool that provides a [terraform](https://terraform.io) like interfaces for standalone AWS Cloud Formation stacks or those created by [troposphere](https://github.com/cloudtools/troposphere)

 You can create a troposphere script (a python module) that has at least one method: get_template() and use tropoform to plan, apply, destroy the cloudformation stack.